 Arthur Bryant’s: The History

-It seems Arthur Bryant’s gets it start with a man named Henry Perry, a man often referred to as Kansas City’s “father of Kansas City-style barbecue.”
+It seems Arthur Bryant’s gets its start with a man named Henry Perry, a man often referred to as Kansas City’s “father of Kansas City-style barbecue.”
 In the early 1900s, Perry sold smoked meats to people who worked in the Garment District.
 Later, he moved to 18th and Vine, an area of Kansas City known as the historic Jazz District.
-This section of KC was sometimes described as a city within a city because the Black community lived and worked here.
+This section of KC was sometimes described as a city within a city because the Black community lived and worked there.
 The area became known for jazz music and the blues along with, you guessed it, barbecue.

-During those early years, Charlie Bryant became one of Henry Perry’s barbecue cooks, and Arthur eventually joined him.
+During those early years, Charlie Bryant became one of Henry Perry’s barbecue cooks, and Arthur, his brother, eventually joined him.
 When Perry died, Charlie inherited the restaurant and continued the business.
 In 1946, Arthur took over the operation of the restaurant and moved it to its current location at 18th and Brooklyn, right in the heart of the Jazz District.
 Arthur also made changes to the sauce making the barbecue even more popular.

 Not only is Arthur Bryant’s a revolution in barbecue, but the restaurant’s location also propelled integration in Kansas City.
 Due to being close to Municipal Stadium, a diverse population of people ate at the restaurant–together!
 Calvin Trillion wrote in Playboy in 1972, “Other than the buses and the ballpark, it was the only integrated place in town when I was growing up” (“A LEGEND’S HEIR, EMBROILED over BARBECUE”).
 People came to enjoy the sports and needed a place to eat.
 Arthur Bryant’s was a popular choice.